raceintospace/raceintospace/doc/manual/manual.md

 ### A-Kicker

-This is a final rocket stage to send a spacecraft out of Earth orbit and toward the Moon.
+This is a final rocket stage to send a spacecraft or LM out of Earth orbit and toward the Moon.
 This, or the Kicker-B, is required by Gemini/Voskhod and XMS-2/Lapot for lunar missions, but not by Apollo/Soyuz or Jupiter/LK-700.
 Apollo/Soyuz LOR LM tests and lunar landings will need this or the B-Kicker to send the LM to the Moon.
-The A-Kicker can send one spacecraft to the Moon, so it can be used for LOR, but not EOR or Historical landings.
+The A-Kicker can send only one major component (capsule/shuttle or LM) to the Moon, so it can be used for LOR, but not EOR or Historical landings.

 ### B-Kicker

-This is a final rocket stage to send one or two spacecraft out of Earth orbit and toward the Moon.
+This is a final rocket stage to send one or two major components out of Earth orbit and toward the Moon.
 This, or the Kicker-A, is required by Gemini/Voskhod and XMS-2/Lapot for lunar missions, but not by Apollo/Soyuz or Jupiter/LK-700.
 Apollo/Soyuz LOR LM tests and lunar landings will need this or the A-Kicker to send the LM to the Moon.
-The B-Kicker can send one or two spacecraft to the Moon, so it can be used on LOR, EOR, or Historical landings.
+The B-Kicker can send one or two components to the Moon, so it can be used for LOR, EOR, or Historical landings.

 ### C-Kicker